sohsatoh/Apple-Music-Importer/README.md

 #### Options

-- `--delete-all`: Deletes all non-Apple Music tracks from the Apple Music Cloud Library
+- `--request-headers` (required): Path to the JSON file containing request headers for the Apple Music API
-- `--spotify`: Synchronizes tracks from Spotify
+- `--track-list`: Path to a file containing track information (useful for resuming imports)
-- `--local`: Synchronizes tracks from local files
+- `--country-code`: Country code for Apple Music search (default: US)
-- `--create-playlist`: Creates separate playlists for each source
+- `--limit`: Number of search results to retrieve (default: 3)
-- `--add-to-library`: Adds synchronized tracks to the Apple Music Library
+- `--require-confirm`: Requires confirmation for artist name mismatches (skips automatically if not set)

 ## License